BlackPythonDevs/blackpythondevs.github.io/README.md

 Black Python Devs is an online-first community for Python devlopers who identify as Black.

+# Mission statements
+Extending the ecosystem of Python Communities to Black and Colo(u)red Communities around the world.

 This repo is the [GitHub Pages](https://pages.github.com/) website, built in Jekyll.

 # Contributing to Black Python Devs Projects